hayacon/cs_final_project/README.md

-This is a final project for BSc Computer Science from the University of London.
+This is a final project of University of London BSc Computer Science.